-Related Product: Cheer Mats 6x42 ft x 1-3/8 Inch Poly Flexible Roll
+Related Product: Cheerleading Mats 6x42 ft x 1-3/8 Inch Flexible Roll

 ''My whole team kept it (the nomination) from me,'' Sherri said. ''I didn't know they were writing in... and saying all of these wonderful things about me.
 It felt very accomplishing, but at the same time, I was just very proud that the girls on my team actually took the time to write some things in to show me how much they appreciate me.''

 That extra effort didn't stop at the nomination either, as Sherri's community rallied around her to tally more than 700 votes, earning her a spot as a finalist for the award.

 ''It was insane,'' Sherri said. ''It was so overwhelming because, in my community, cheerleading is a very highly competitive event.
 Just in our town, we have about five teams so for the other teams in my town to support me and back me up they way that the did was just very overwhelming and such an awesome feeling of support. ...
 At the end of the day when you get that support when you win from other teams; when they tell you how great you were and you see the girls from other teams hugging each other and embracing each other, it's very positive and eye opening thing. ...
 It speaks volumes to the sport of cheerleading, how far we've actually come in competing and how it's being respected.
 These girls aren't just being looked at as cheerleaders now.
 They're being looked at as athletes.''